Yandex Cloud

 • database_specs: Database settings as an array of elements, one for each DB.
 Each element has the following structure:

-• owner: DB owner username.
-It must match one of the usenames specified in the request.
+• owner: Database owner username.
+This setting must correspond to one of the usernames specified in the request.

-• user_specs: User settings as an array of elements, one for each user.
+• user_specs: User settings as an array of elements, one per user.
 Each element has the following structure:

 • name: Username.

-• password: User password.
+• password: Password.
 The password must be from 8 to 128 characters long.

 You can also generate a password using Connection Manager.
 To do this, specify "generate_password": true instead of "password": "<user_password>".

-To view the password, select the cluster you created in the management console, go to the Users tab and click View password in the user's row.
-This will open the page of the Yandex Lockbox secret that stores the password.
+To view the password, select your cluster in the management console, navigate to the Users tab, and click View password for the relevant user.
+This will open the page of the Yandex Lockbox secret containing the password.
 To view passwords, you need the lockbox.payloadViewer role.

-• permissions.database_name: Name of the database the user gets access to.
+• permissions.database_name: Name of the database to which the user will have access.

-• login: User permission to connect to the DB.
+• login: User permission to connect to the DB, true or false.

-• host_specs: Cluster host settings as an array of elements, one for each host.
+• host_specs: Cluster host settings as an array of elements, one per host.
 Each element has the following structure:

 • zone_id: Availability zone.